Fourier-Mukai partners of abelian varieties and K3 surfaces in positive and mixed characteristics: Fourier-Mukai partners of abelian varieties

 \section{Fourier-Mukai partners of abelian varieties}

 Let $k$ be an algebraically closed field of arbitrary characteristic.
-All varieties in this section are defined over $k$. \begin{Prop}[Combination of {\cite[Th\'eor\'eme 4.18]{Rou}} and {\cite[Corollary B]{PS}}] Let $X$ and $Y$ be derived equivalent smooth projective connected varieties over $k$.
+All varieties in this section are defined over $k$. \begin{Prop}[Adaptation of {\cite[Th\'eor\'eme 4.18]{Rou}} and {\cite[Corollary B]{PS}} to all characteristics] Let $X$ and $Y$ be derived equivalent smooth projective connected varieties over $k$.
 Then, we have an isomorphism of group schemes $\Pic^0_{X/k}\times\Aut^0_{X/k}\iso \Pic^0_{Y/k}\times\Aut^0_{Y/k}$.
-Moreover, we have $\dim\Pic^0_{X/k}=\dim\Pic^0_{Y/k},\dim\Aut^0_{X/k}=\dim\Aut^0_{Y/k}.$ Here, $\Aut_{X/k}^0$ is the identity component of the group scheme of automorphisms of $X$ over $k$ (and similarly for $Y$). \end{Prop} \begin{Rem} The paper \cite{PS} works over the complex numbers, but this proposition as stated is still true in any characteristic by the same proof.
-(Note that in positive characteristics, the Hodge number $h^{1,0}(X)$ may differ from the dimension of $\Pic_{X/k}^0$.) \end{Rem} The following result was known for $k=\C$ (\cite[Proposition 3.1]{Huy},\cite{PS}) but appears new in positive characteristics: \begin{Prop} Let $A$ be an abelian variety.
+Moreover, we have $\dim\Pic^0_{X/k}=\dim\Pic^0_{Y/k},\dim\Aut^0_{X/k}=\dim\Aut^0_{Y/k}.$ Here, $\Aut_{X/k}^0$ is the identity component of the group scheme of automorphisms of $X$ over $k$ (and similarly for $Y$). \end{Prop} \begin{Rem} The first statement of the proposition is due to \cite{Rou}, and the rest of the proposition is the adaptation of \cite[Corollary B]{PS}.
+The paper \cite{PS} works over the complex numbers and proves $h^0(X,\Omega^1_X)=h^0(Y,\Omega^1_Y)$ in Corollary B as a restatement of $\dim\Pic^0_{X/k}=\dim\Pic^0_{Y/k}$.
+However, their proof of $\dim\Pic^0_{X/k}=\dim\Pic^0_{Y/k}$ works in all characteristics, so our proposition as stated is still true in any characteristic.
+In positive characteristics, the Hodge number $h^{1,0}(X)$ can differ from the dimension of $\Pic_{X/k}^0$, and in fact Addington and Bragg constructed derived equivalent smooth projective threefolds $X,Y$ over $\overline{\mathbf{F}}_3$ with $h^0(X,\Omega^1_X)\neq h^0(Y,\Omega^1_Y)$ in \cite{AddBragg}. \end{Rem} The following result was known for $k=\C$ (\cite[Proposition 3.1]{Huy},\cite{PS}) but appears new in positive characteristics: \begin{Prop} Let $A$ be an abelian variety.
 If $X$ is another smooth projective variety derived equivalent to $A$, then $X$ must be an abelian variety. \end{Prop} \begin{proof} Let $g=\dim A=\dim X$, where we note that the dimension is derived-invariant.
 The first half of the proposition above shows $\Pic^0_{X/k}\times \Aut_{X/k}^0\iso A\times {A}^{\vee}$, from which we see that $G\defeq\Aut_{X/k}^0$ is an abelian variety.
 The second half says that $\Aut_{X/k}^0$ has dimension $g$.

 Choose a rational point $x\in X(k)$ and consider the action map

 We consider the stabilizer $S\inj G$ which is the fiber product $S\defeq \{x\}\times_XG$ (closed immersion is a monomorphism, so $h_S\inj h_G$ defines a subfunctor, and it's easy to see that it represents the subgroup functor of stabilizers).